netdata/netdata/packaging/installer/methods/pfsense.md

 To start Netdata manually, run `service netdata onestart`.

-**Warning:** If you are using the plugin `apcupsd`, you need to make sure that apcupsd is up before starting netdata.
-Otherwise a infinitely running `cat` process triggerd by the default activated netdata apcuspd charts plugin will eat up CPU and RAM (`/tmp/.netdata-charts.d-*/run-*`).
-This also applies for `OPNsense`.
+**Warning:** If you are using the `apcupsd` collector, you need to make sure that apcupsd is up before starting Netdata.
+Otherwise a infinitely running `cat` process triggered by the default activated apcuspd charts plugin will eat up CPU and RAM (`/tmp/.netdata-charts.d-*/run-*`).
+This also applies to `OPNsense`.

 Visit the Netdata dashboard to confirm it's working: `http://<pfsenseIP>:19999`